 Alignment and Substitution Model

-Following dataset compilation for each phylogenetic analysis, sequences were aligned using MAFFT21 (v7.450) in Geneious Prime (v 2022-08-18) using default parameters.
+Following dataset compilation for each phylogenetic analysis, sequences were aligned via the MAFFT21 (v7.450) algorithm in Geneious Prime (v 2022-08-18) using default parameters.
 Alignments were visually examined and trimmed to conserved regions.
 We then used Modeltest-NG22 (v0.1.7) to determine the best fit nucleotide substitution for each alignment.
-All sequences, subsets, and alignments are available on GitHub (see supplementary information).
+All sequences, subsets, and alignments are available in our open-source GitHub repository (see supplementary information).

-Tree-Building
+Phylogenetic Tree Assembly

-Both the full genome and RdRp ML trees were build using RAxML-NG23 (v1.1.0), using the best nucleotide substation model from Modeltest-NG.
-Following the RAxML-NG tutorial, twenty ML inferences were made, followed by bootstrap replicate trees inferred using Felsenstein’s method24.
+Both the full genome and RdRp ML trees were constructed in RAxML-NG23 (v1.1.0), using the best nucleotide substation model from Modeltest-NG.
+Following best practice recommendations in RAxML-NG, twenty ML inferences were made, followed by bootstrap replicate trees inferred using Felsenstein’s method24.
 The MRE-based bootstrapping test was performed every 50 replicates, and bootstrapping was terminated when the diagnostic result was below the threshold value.
 Support values were compiled onto the best-scoring tree.

 The Bayesian time tree was built with full-genome astrovirus sequences from the clade containing all bat full-genomes as identified from the maximum-likelihood tree using BEAST225 (v2.6.7).
 We used a Bayesian Skyline Coalescent Model with a strict lognormal clock rate with mean 0.0001 and all other priors as default8.
 Sampling date for each sequence was inferred from NCBI ‘Collection Date’ or though reading source literature; if day and month were not available the sampling date was set to July 15th.
 Markov Chain Monte Carlo (MCMC) chains were run for >700,000,000 iterations and terminated when we identified convergence using TRACER (v1.7), with 10% burn-in.
 We used TreeAnnotator (v2.6.3) to examine mean posterior densities at each node.